 What is a prepayment charge?

-A prepayment charge is a financial penalty you suffer if you pay off your mortgage early if your mortgage term does not allow you to do so.
+A prepayment charge is a financial penalty you incur if you pay off your mortgage early when your mortgage terms do not allow you to do so.
 Penalties vary depending on your lender’s rules, but oftentimes they can be quite steep.

-Those wanting to avoid prepayment charges may want to look at getting an open mortgage, or a mortgage with a shorter term.
+Those wanting to avoid prepayment charges should consider an open mortgage or a mortgage with a shorter term.

 How large should your mortgage be?

-Your mortgage should only be as large as you can afford.
-It might be tempting to pay more than you were expecting to when house hunting, but it’s important to set a budget and stick to it so you don’t run into problems down the road paying for other bills and saving.
+In other words, your mortgage should only be as large as you can afford.
+It might be tempting to pay more than you plan to during your house hunt, but it’s important to set a budget and stick to it.
+That way, you don’t run into problems down the road paying for other bills and saving.

 Maximum Gross Debt Service (GDS) Ratio as a percentage of gross monthly income.